Skip to main content

 Growth Hormone Axis Dysregulation and Peptide Intervention

 The growth hormone (GH) axis is particularly vulnerable to sleep disruption.
 GH is secreted in a pulsatile manner, with the largest pulses occurring during slow-wave sleep (SWS).
 Sleep debt, by reducing SWS duration and quality, directly diminishes these nocturnal GH pulses.
+This leads to lower circulating levels of GH and its downstream mediator, insulin-like growth factor 1 (IGF-1).
+The consequences include impaired tissue repair, reduced lipolysis, decreased muscle protein synthesis, and a general decline in metabolic efficiency.

 Growth hormone secretagogues (GHS) offer a targeted intervention.
-Peptides like and act as agonists at the growth hormone-releasing hormone receptor (GHRHR) and the ghrelin receptor (GHSR-1a), respectively, on somatotroph cells in the anterior pituitary.
+Peptides like Sermorelin and Ipamorelin act as agonists at the growth hormone-releasing hormone receptor (GHRHR) and the ghrelin receptor (GHSR-1a), respectively, on somatotroph cells in the anterior pituitary.
 By binding to these receptors, they stimulate the release of endogenous GH.

 The advantage of GHS peptides over exogenous GH administration lies in their physiological mode of action; they stimulate the body’s own production, preserving the pulsatile release pattern and maintaining the integrity of the negative feedback loop involving somatostatin.
 This helps prevent the pituitary from becoming suppressed, a common concern with direct GH administration.